PaddlePaddle/Paddle/paddle/memory/README.md

 };
 ```

+Because BuddyAllocator has the meta-data of each block, it can trace the used memory -- record the amount returned by `Alloc` freed in `Free`.
+Instead, `CPUAllocator` and `GPUAllocator` doesn't know the size of freed memory block and cannot do the trace.

 #### System Allocators

 The `GPUAllocator` and `CPUAllocator` are calls *system allocators*.
 They work as the fallback allocators of `BuddyAllocator`.
-A system allocator holds information about a device, including the amount of memory has been allocated, so we can call

-- `GPUAllocator::Used()` and
-- `CPUAllocator::Used()`

-to get the amount of memory that has been allocated so far.

 ## Justification